Hurricane Ernesto aims for Bermuda after leaving many in Puerto Rico without power or water

 “It would be irresponsible to provide an exact date,” he said.

-At least 350,000 customers across Puerto Rico also were without water given the power outages.
+At least 250,000 customers across Puerto Rico also were without water given the power outages, down from a maximum of 350,000.
 Among them was 65-year-old Gisela Pérez, who was starting to sweat as she cooked sweet plantains, pork, chicken and spaghetti at a street-side diner.
 After her shift, she planned to buy gallons of water, since she was especially concerned about her two small dogs: Mini and Lazy.

 “They cannot go without it,” she said.
 “They come first.”